-- the "At" altitude on the constrained waypoint preceding the MAP - the crossing altitude on the next "at or above" constrained waypoint preceding the MAP - the speed transition or the speed restriction altitude, whichever is lower - cruise altitude.
+- the "At" altitude on the constrained waypoint preceding the MAP - the first approach waypoint for the selected approach procedure. - the crossing altitude on the next "at or above" constrained waypoint preceding the FAF.

 The following examples show typical VNAV final approach paths where there is a GP angle in the navigation database.
 The first example shows an RWxx missed approach waypoint.
 The second example below shows the VNAV final approach path where there is a missed approach waypoint before the runway.
 Note that in the second case the projected path crosses the runway threshold at approximately 50 feet.
 VNAV guidance is level flight, however, when the airplane passes the missed approach point.
 Both examples are for "At" altitude constraints at the FAF.